 - 14 bicycle touring and cycling books to read in the lifetime

 - The Camonica Valley Cycleway: from Capo di Ponte to Pisogne by bicycle

-- Munich-Venice: by bicycle on the Friendship Cycle Trail
+- Munich-Venice bike route: the Friendship Cycle Trail

 - Val Pusteria cycle path: from San Candido to Fortezza by bicycle

 - What to see in Basilicata: the 10 best places to discover

 - Travelling in bikepacking mode: what it is and what is used for